-Voluntary and Information Resolution
+Voluntary and Informal Resolution:

-Informal resolution involves action taken by HU in response to a signed report of sexual misconduct from a complainant when formal resolution is not desired by the complainant.
-Informal resolutions cannot be used for quid pro quo harassment or misconduct that involves faculty or staff.
+Informal resolution involves action taken by HU in response to a report of a Title IX offense from a complainant when formal resolution is not desired by the complainant.
+Informal resolutions cannot be used for misconduct that involves faculty or staff and a student.
 Examples of informal resolutions can include, but are limited to, a warning to cease current behaviors, no-contact directives, an educational conversation with the respondent or others, and changes in academic, work, or living arrangements.
 As part of the informal resolution process, the parties may submit to mediation to resolve outstanding issues.
 However, mediation will not be used to resolve complaints involving sexual or physical violence or where there is a power dynamic such as between a HU employee and student.